-- 6. The mixing of institutional uses with commercial and/or residential uses is encouraged, subject to commercial uses being on the main floor of the building. - 7.
-Schools and other public facilities will be promoted as multipurpose centres for community activities. - 8.
-Council shall consider allowing shared parking facilities with adjacent uses.
+- 5. Council proposes to establish a Public/Institutional (P) Zone in the Zoning By-law. - The mixing of institutional uses with commercial and/or residential uses is encouraged, subject to commercial uses being on the main floor of the building.